natashascribes/developer.gov.sg/collections/_technologies/digital-solutions-to-address-covid-19/respondersg.md

 layout: layout-page-sidenav
 category: Digital Solutions to Address COVID-19
 description: ResponderSG is a mobile app that alerts members of the public to nearby calls for assistance from seniors living alone.
+bios:
+  - name: Joy Ng, Senior UX Designer
+    img_src: pab-joy-ng.png
+    desc: |
+      Joy is a UX Designer working on GovTech Assisted Living Ecosystem (GALE).
+Prior to GovTech, she worked in Fintech and academia.
+She has interests in designing crowdsourcing platforms and has worked on projects such as OneService App and ResponderSG App.
+She holds a Masters in Communications and New Media from NUS.

+  - name: Kelvin Lim, UX Designer
+    img_src: pab-kelvin-lim.png
+    desc: |
+      Kelvin is a UX Designer who worked on the research and design of the PAB.
+He graduated from LASALLE College of the Arts, with an honours degree in Design Communication.
+Kelvin is also a trained and detail-oriented graphic designer.
+In his free time, Kelvin likes to tinker with mechanical keyboards and get his hands dirty from collecting rare house plants.

+  - name: Adrian Tan, Delivery Manager
+    img_src: pab-adrian-tan.png
+    desc: |
+      Adrian Tan is a Product Lead and Delivery Manager at GovTech.
+He has over eight years of experience in Product Management, Business Analyst, Scrum Master, and Product Owner roles.
+Before joining GovTech, he was a start-up founder, Product Manager at a development house, and Product Owner/Product Manager at Municipal Services Office.
+Adrian specialises in facilitating inception workshops, managing multiple scrum teams, and mentoring new Delivery Managers.
+He is deeply interested in using technology to solve complex real-world problems.
 ---

 ### Overview